herlon214/gdsc/README.md

 Jenkins will build the *Dockerfile* and then call GDSC to create a new service or update the a created service.

 > ```
-> gdsc --from voting_example_develop --name voting_example_feature/a --image registry.gitlab.com/mycompany/website:feature_a
+> gdsc --from voting_example_develop --name voting_example_feature/a --image registry.gitlab.com/mycompany/website:feature_a --domain mycompany.org
 > ```

 Here is a Jenkinsfile example: